-Bob is a Training Programme Director at London School of Paediatrics, deputy Medical Director at Imperial and created the Trust’s QI directorate.
+Bob is deputy Medical Director at Imperial and created the Trust’s QI directorate.

 Claire combines working as a general paediatric consultant with service transformation focused on improving the interface between primary and hospital care.
 Claire spent two and a half years at the Department of Health and World Health Organisation where she worked in public health, quality improvement and developing clinical leadership programmes.
 During 2004 – 2005, Claire was a Harkness Fellow in Health Policy, based in Boston, where she researched the effects of communication in paediatric medication safety.